- Who can apply to be a Fellow?

-- How are City Hosts selected?
+- How and when are Fellows selected?

-- What do the Fellows do?
+- What will the Fellows do during their Fellowship year?

 - When does the program begin?
 How long will it run?